jd1386/blog-challenge/README.md

 # blog-challenge
 Hello engineers.
 It's challenge time.
-Submit your blog post **at least once every week**.
+Submit your blog post **at least once by the end of every Saturday**.

 ## How to start
 1. Clone this project into your folder by `git clone https://github.com/jd1386/blog-challenge.git`